An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations)

 iff there exists a nonsingular $q$-elliptic matrix $D(z)$ such that

 Then the set of $q$-theta $p$-difference equations associated to a given $p$-theta $q$-difference equation is an equivalence class. \end{thm}

-\begin{proof} Let $M(z)$ be a meromorphic fundamental matrix for the $p$-theta $q$-difference equation $v(qz)=A(z)v(z)$, and associated $q$-theta $p$-difference equation $w(pz)=C(z)w(z)$.
-If $M'(z)$ is another meromorphic fundamental matrix for the $q$-difference equation, with associated $p$-difference equation $w(pz)=C'(z)w(z)$, then
+\begin{proof} Let $M(z)$ be a meromorphic fundamental matrix for the $p$-theta $q$-dif\/ference equation $v(qz)=A(z)v(z)$, and associated $q$-theta $p$-dif\/ference equation $w(pz)=C(z)w(z)$.
+If $M'(z)$ is another meromorphic fundamental matrix for the $q$-dif\/ference equation, with associated $p$-dif\/ference equation $w(pz)=C'(z)w(z)$, then

 and thus

 Conversely, if